UPGo-McGill/matchr/README.md

 ## Usage

-The standard matchr flow involves importing one or more sets of images with `load_image`, generating image signatures from the image sets using `create_signature`, matching image signatures using `match_signatures`, then refining and verifying the matches using `confirm_matches`, `compare_images`, and `integrate_changes`.
+The standard matchr work flow involves importing one or more sets of images with `load_image`, generating image signatures from the image sets using `create_signature`, matching image signatures using `match_signatures`, then refining and verifying the matches using `confirm_matches`, `compare_images`, and `integrate_changes`.

-Because each of these steps can be very time- or computation-intensive, it is usually the most convenient to run these functions separately.
+Because each of these steps can be very time- or computation-intensive, it is usually the most convenient to run the functions separately.
 But in the case of relatively small comparison tasks, `match_images` provides an “all-in-one” function which performs each task sequentially and delivers the final results.